 Do You Need Aftercare Once You Finish Rehab?

-If you’re asking yourself if you need aftercare, then you probably do.
 Anyone who enters a rehabilitation program should absolutely begin aftercare.
 Consider it one aspect of the entire rehab timeline.
-Recovery doesn’t end when you leave a treatment facility.
+Recovery doesn’t end when you leave a treatment center.
 You are not somehow “cured” of your addiction.
-If you suffer from any of the following, aftercare is especially vital.
+If you live with any of the following, aftercare is especially vital:

-Physical Medical Issues: Many addicts suffer from medical issues that can include hypertension, diabetes, sexually transmitted diseases, autoimmune diseases, and arthritis.
-Managing these disorders by doctors unfamiliar with your addiction could lead to a relapse.
-Thankfully, aftercare specialists know how to deal with these co-occurring medical disorders.
+Managing these conditions by doctors unfamiliar with your addiction could lead to a relapse.
+Thankfully, aftercare specialists know how to deal with these co-occurring medical issues.

-No Support at Home: For many addicts, they may have lost family during their time using.
+Many in recovery have lost ties with family during their time in active addiction.
 They may have lost friends or have friends that would not be helpful for their sobriety.
-In aftercare, it’s important that you be surrounded by people that understand you and want you to continue to stay healthy.
-Through group therapies, 12-step programs and individual therapies, you’ll have the support you need to sustain your recovery.
+In aftercare, it’s important that you be surrounded by people who understand you and want you to continue to stay healthy.
+Through group therapies, 12-step programs, and individual therapies, you’ll have the support you need to sustain your recovery.
 For those who have no safe home to go to post-rehab, sober living communities may be a good fit for long-term aftercare.
 These are environments free from drugs, have affordable housing, and provide emotional support to residents.

 Aftercare Helps You Build a Support Network for Years to Come

 Aftercare will introduce you to a wide network of individuals who have gone through a similar program or are medical or health professionals.
 When you participate in aftercare, you’ll have access to these amazing people.